Guise Will Be Guise

-"Guise Will Be Guise" is episode 6 of season 2 in the television show Angel.
+"Guise Will Be Guise" is the 6th episode of the second season of the American television series Angel.
 Written by Jane Espenson and directed by Krishna Rao, it was originally broadcast on November 7, 2000 on the WB network.
 In "Guise Will Be Guise", Angel seeks out the guidance of a swami, while Wesley is forced to impersonate Angel when a powerful businessman demands that Angel guard his daughter Virginia.
 However, the swami is an impostor trying to keep Angel away from Los Angeles so that one of Virginia's father's competitors can capture her.
 He wants to do this so she can't be ritually sacrificed, which would give her father great power.

 Plot

 Angel tries to hunt down Darla at Wolfram & Hart, but Cordelia and Wesley stop him.
 Angel consults the demon Host at the karaoke bar Caritas, who refers him to Swami T'ish Magev for help.
 Cordelia and Wesley hold down the office while Angel is away, both glad that he is seeking help to calm his obsession with Darla.

 At the office, a thug holds Cordelia at gunpoint, demanding to see Angel, and Wesley is forced to pose as their vampire boss in order to save her.
 Magnus Bryce, a shrewd and rich businessman, is in need of Angel's services to protect his daughter from assassins from a rival corporation fronted by Paul Lanier.
 He offers Wesley blood that he forces down, to keep from ruining his cover.
 Wesley meets Mr. Bryce's daughter, Virginia, and then the two go shopping.
 Virginia and Wesley talk about how she wants freedom from the prison her father's created for her, then the two kiss.
 Virginia initially stops, believing Angel's curse is an obstacle, but Wesley claims it is more of a 'recommendation' than anything else — and the two have sex.

 Meanwhile, at a quiet cabin, Angel talks with the normal-looking Swami about his choice of clothing, style of car, and brand of hair gel.
 The Swami advises Angel to find a blond woman and break her heart, so he will feel better about his situation with Darla.
 Later, the Swami talks to Paul Lanier over the phone, revealing that he's an imposter (one of the bartenders at Caritas overheard Angel and the Host's conversation and tipped Lanier off about Angel's destination).
 Through their conversation, in which they both believe Angel is with them, they deduce that Wesley is not Angel.
 Lanier informs Bryce that there is a fake protecting Virginia - a bodyguard who is able to have sex with his virgin daughter.